martinweihrauch/cryptomator.net/OVERVIEW.md

 ## 6. Vault Structure

-A typical Cryptomator vault folder contains:
+A typical Uvf vault folder contains:

-1.  **`masterkey.cryptomator` file:** An encrypted JSON file containing the salt and parameters needed for scrypt, along with the master key encrypted using scrypt and the user's password.
+1.  **`masterkey.Uvf` file:** An encrypted JSON file containing the salt and parameters needed for scrypt, along with the master key encrypted using scrypt and the user's password.
 2.  **`d` directory:** The root directory for all encrypted data.
 3.  **Inside `d`:** A nested structure of directories whose names are derived from the **hashed Directory IDs**.
 The depth and specific names depend on the hash output.
 For example: `d/AB/CDEFGHIJKLMNOPQRSTUVWXYZ234567/`.
 4.  **Inside Hashed Path Directories:**